Suzette is a retired teacher who has been writing online for more than 10 years.

 During the late Iron Age and early Medieval periods, the Picts were a tribal confederation of Celtic peoples living in ancient eastern and northern Scotland.
-They were a mysterious 'painted people' that just suddenly disappeared from Scotland and history during the Dark Ages.
+They were fierce Celtic warriors who stopped the invasions of the Romans and the Angles in their lands north of the Rivers Forth and Clyde.
+Yet they were a mysterious people who suddenly disappeared from Scotland and history during the Dark Ages.

-The Picts are believed to be descendents of the Celtic Caledonii tribe and other Celtic tribes mentioned by the Roman historians or on the world map of Ptolemy.
+The first time the Picts appear in writing is in the chronicles of the Romans, who had invaded Briton in 43 AD and stayed until the 10th century.
+The Picts are believed to be descendants of the Celtic Caledonii tribe and other Celtic tribes mentioned by the Roman historians or on the world map of Ptolemy.

 Historians believe that a Pictish federation of Celtic tribes was formed partly as a response to the growth and northern movement of the Roman Empire.
 How and why this happened is not known today.
 Speculation is that they banded together to stop the Roman Empire from seeking their lands north of Hadrian's Wall.